 Focus on the core features that will add value to your product and your start-up’s vision, and try eliminating the rest.
 Remember, adding more features requires an in-depth thought process and planning and when done without any research or relevance, it can lead to a hefty cost increase.
 So, in short, having simple, easy-to-use, and truly helpful features strengthens your overall user experience in the long run.

 Learn about: How a Product Roadmap Can Help Your Startup

 While user experience is imperative, a SaaS product cannot be overhauled at one go to adhere to the UX, as there are high risks involved in this process, especially when your product has already built a considerable buyer base.
 Also, that level of change will need some persuasion to obtain management’s permission.
 In this case, it is wise to have a UX roadmap that can be achieved over some time in small and affordable measures.
 One-time investment can be replaced with phased investments to track the progress and outcome of rebuilding the UX.

 Creating a logical UX roadmap will show how the product’s usability can be enhanced within particular phases and the possible positive results expected.
 It shows how the software can evolve to meet modern UX standards.
 In the meantime, try accumulating all the feedback from important stakeholders, including your customers, marketing, sales, and support teams, while creating this blueprint for these well-timed UX improvements.
-Utilizing the right product planning tools to organize accumulated feedback into actionable items is also imperative.
+Utilizing the right product planning and UX research tools to organize accumulated feedback into actionable items is also imperative.